1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 Banff is no ordinary town and there are some important things you should know before your visit:

 - Banff Town is located in a National Park, which means you need a Pass.
 The best value for money is the Discovery Pass (annual pass).
-But, in 2025, Parks Canada waived the national park fees between June 20 to September 2, 2025.
+But, this year Parks Canada waived the national park fees between June 19 to September 7, 2026.

-- Parking can be limited.
+- Parking tips in Banff.
 I highly recommend parking outside Downtown Banff and walking there instead.
 Check out free public lots at the following link.

 - Wildlife can be spotted in Banff Town.
-In these cases, keep your distance and NEVER feed wildlife.
+It is common to come across a black bear roaming on the Banff streets or more wildlife at any time of the day.
+In these cases, keep your distance and NEVER feed or approach wildlife.

 - Banff is a tourist hub.
 Anything from accommodation to dining is quite expensive.
 So, consider booking early and alternating between eating out and having a picnic on a mountaintop.

-How To Spend 1 Day in Banff Town
+How To Spend One Day in Banff Town

-If you only have one day to explore Banff, don’t worry.
+If you only have one day to visit Banff, don’t worry.
 There’s plenty to see and do right in town and nearby.
 If you’re looking for a 1 day itinerary to Banff, you’re in the right place.
-I’ve picked the best spots to visit, things to do, and places to eat.
-In fact, that’s how I’ve personally spent 1 day in Banff and had a great time!
+I’ve picked the best spots to visit, things to do and places to eat.
+In fact, that’s how I’ve personally spent one day in Banff and had a great time!

 Stop for a Picture with the Banff Sign